TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 ### Normalize Player Movement?

-If this parameter is turned `ON` (as it is by default), diagonal movement speed accounts for Euclidean distance covered.
+If this parameter has `Yes` selected (as it has by default), diagonal movement speed accounts for Euclidean distance covered.

-If it's turned `OFF`, diagonal movement has the same speed in the X dimension as going straight east or west, and the same speed in the Y dimension as going straight north or south.
-Therefore, diagonal movement is faster if Normalize Player Movement is turned `OFF`.
+If `Yes` is selected, diagonal movement has the same speed in the X dimension as going straight east or west, and the same speed in the Y dimension as going straight north or south.
+Therefore, diagonal movement is faster if Normalize Player Movement has `No` selected.

 ### Follow Distance